Vikas-Kumar05/Vikas-Kumar05/README.md

 ## 🚀 About Me

 # Vikas's Profile
-Hello and welcome to my GitHub profile!
-Vikas here, an ambitious, brazen, and inventive data science enthusiast.
+Hi, I'm Vikas and welcome to my GitHub profile! an ambitious, brazen, and inventive data science enthusiast.
 I'm actively looking for chances in the field where I can apply my talents and knowledge to make a difference.

 # About Me